Self-esteem

 <<attitude towards self>>

-Our worth is because we are made in God’s image so accept His true estimation of yourself and do not buy into the devil’s opinion – he is jealous because of the position he forfeited (Isa 14:12-15).
-Even when we sin, God still loves and values us although He is not pleased with our behaviour and longs for us to repent and restore the relationship.
+Self-esteem refers to an individual's confidence in their abilities and accomplishments.
+This sense of self-acceptance is influenced by perceived performance and public opinion, which can result in significant fluctuations.
+In contrast, self-worth is the internal belief in one's core value, independent of external factors or achievements.
+Our worth is because we are made in God’s image, so accept His genuine estimation of yourself and do not buy into the devil’s opinion – he is jealous because of the position he forfeited (Isa 14:12-15).
+Even when we sin, God still loves and values us, although He is not pleased with our behaviour and longs for us to repent and restore the relationship.

 You are looking at a masterpiece of God in your mirror

-Thank God for what He has done already, and in anticipation, for the great destiny He has for you.
+Be thankful for what has already been accomplished and look forward to the promising future.
 Recognise your position and power in Christ, tempered with a realistic assessment of your weaknesses and inabilities.
-Also humbly accept, from His loving hands, the unchangeable features He has brought into your life.
-These identifiable characteristics (over which you have no control and that distinguish you from others) include, your basic physical features, your parents, your gender, and times of your birth and death, although to a limited degree some facets of your unique personality can be changed by ‘cosmetic surgery’.
+Also, humbly accept, from His loving hands, the unchangeable features He has brought into your life.
+Identifiable characteristicsthat distinguish individuals include basic physical features, parentage, gender, and times of birth and death.
+While these are beyond one's control, certain aspects of personality can be altered to some extent through cosmetic surgery.
 Allow His character to be developed in you through the limitations and what may appear to be defects, adopting Paul’s attitude of, “I am happy to be weak and have troubles, so I can have Christ’s power in me” (2 Cor 12:9).

 What we do is not as important as what we are

-where our ‘boasting’ is only of what God has done for us (Ps 34:2; Jer 9:23,24; 1 Cor 1:31).
-‘By the grace of God I am what I am’ for I am consciously applying the principles of the Bible and responding to the promptings of the Holy Spirit into my spirit, doing whatever He says to me, knowing that obedience is vital (Jn 2:5; 1 Cor 15:10; Jas 1:23-25).
+humble dependence on God, where our ‘boasting’ is only of what God has done for us (Ps 34:2; Jer 9:23,24; 1 Cor 1:31).
+‘By the grace of God, I am what I am’ for I am consciously applying the principles of the Bible and responding to the promptings of the Holy Spirit into my spirit, doing whatever He says to me, knowing that obedience is vital (Jn 2:5; 1 Cor 15:10; Jas 1:23-25).

-Believe in yourself, you are not inferior to others, so don’t be intimidated by the abilities others have –you can do things they can’t; nor be afraid of people who can only exert human control over your earthly being but have no influence over your eternal destiny (Lk 12:4,5).
-Tell yourself what is factual and true, not lies about yourself that you have come to believe.
+Believe in yourself; you are not inferior to others, so don’t be intimidated by the abilities others have – you can do things they can’t – nor be afraid of people who can only exert human control over your earthly being but have no influence over your eternal destiny (Lk 12:4,5).
+Tell yourself what is factual, not lies about yourself that you have come to believe.

-See also: confidence, mindset, opinion, position in Christ, self-acceptance, self-confidence, self-destruction, self-image.
+See also: confidence, mindset, opinion, position in Christ, self-acceptance, self-confidence, self-destruction, self-image, worth/worthy.